Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Battery150 minutes75 minutes

-Best forMixed floors, precision navigation, moppingHands-free automation, pet hair
+Best forMixed floors, mopping, precision navigationHands-free automation, pet hair households

 If mopping is on your list and you have mixed floors, the S5 Max is the clear winner.
-If total hands-off convenience (never touching the dustbin) matters more than mopping, the Roomba i3+ EVO with its Clean Base delivers that at a lower price.
+If total hands-off convenience — never touching the dustbin for two months — matters more than mopping, the Roomba i3+ EVO with its Clean Base delivers that at a meaningfully lower price.

 2,156 buyers.
 4.4 stars.
 Vacuums and mops simultaneously.
 LiDAR maps your home on the first run.
 No-mop zones keep your area rugs dry.